CupOfApplesauce/Mobile-Lovely-Injector/README.md

 If you are experiencing an issue where you stare at a black screen for a while and it suddenly force closes, please use the mentioned Atlas and LowRes mods.
 Your device cannot handle the memory demands that the initial boot requires.
 For reference, I did this on my Galaxy S22 Ultra and Galaxy Tab S10.
 The mods are created to lighten the burden and make sure the game can actually complete that initial boot on my phone.
 My tablet did not require the memory mods, but they never hurt to have anyways.
 You can use each mod individually, but I find that they work best together.
 I know lowres sounds less than ideal, but I promise that on a mobile device, there is barely any noticeable change.
 If you notice one at all.

 If your game boots to the main menu, CONGRATS!
 You are now finished and free to enjoy your modded Balatro Experience on the go!
+# What My Mods Do from the Starter Kit Do
+Here's a quick breakdown of what my mods do.
+Again SmodsColourGuard is required!

+1. SmodsColourGuard REQUIRED.
+Prevents a rare Steamodded tooltip crash (guards a nil-colour lookup in SMODS.localize_box).
+2. AtlasMemFix RECOMMENDED.
+Frees the redundant CPU copy of each atlas after its GPU texture is built.
+Lowers memory, no visual change.
+Safe to keep installed everywhere.
+3. LowResTextures OPTIONAL (low-RAM phones).
+Forces 1x textures to cut texture memory ~4x.
+Trade-off: lower-res sprites.
+Try AtlasMemFix alone first; add this only if the game still force-closes on the long first boot.
+4. HelloMod OPTIONAL.
+A tiny example/signature mod and a template for writing your own MLI-compatible mods (if that's something that would interest you).

+NOTE: AtlasMemFix and SmodsColourGuard patch Steamodded's own source by exact lines, so they are matched to the Steamodded version MLI was tested against.
+Use that version; a newer Steamodded may silently stop these from applying.
 # Protecting Save Data and Changing the Game's Name
 If you already have an apk repack and wish to prevent that data from being overwritten, all you need to do is change a couple things in the AndroidManifest.xml!
 1. Locate "<Manifest" (Should be right on top) and change the package name from: package="com.unofficial.balatro" to something like package="com.unofficial.balatro.mli".
 This will change where your new Balatro writes its save data.